-After that you can engrave the mirror glass, reflective side up, with your desired pattern.
-Glass does not react with the fiber laser, and so only the mirror layer is removed by the laser.
+After that you can engrave the mirror reflective side up side through the glass with your desired pattern.
+Glass does not react to the fiber laser, so only the mirror layer is removed when laser engraving.
 The glass itself is not scratched because it reacts only to the wavelength of the CO₂ laser source.

-The cleaning afterwards is very easy because the dust of the engraving lands on the table under the mirror, not on the mirror itself.
+Cleaning your mirror is an easy process as the erosion and dust produced when laser engraving lands on the table under the mirror and not onto the mirror itself.